 By Tracy Brighten

-A poem written in the style of restaurant discourse to voice the plight of New Zealand’s native birds
+A poem in the style of restaurant discourse to highlight the plight of New Zealand’s native birds

-Although native birds aren’t normally eaten, I am appealing to the reader’s sense of taste, while simultaneously repulsing them with how wild birds are being killed.
+Although native birds are no longer (officially) eaten in New Zealand, I appeal to the reader’s sense of taste, while simultaneously stirring repulsion of how wild birds are killed.

 Free Range to End of Range